akretion/laposte_api/README.md

 The available services are:
 - Colissimo

-    * Colissimo France works
+    * Colissimo France
-    * Colissimo International works only up to 2014 July.
-Since this date La Poste rules change with mandatory web service use (NOT implemented)
+    * Colissimo International with web service.
 - So Colissimo (on roadmap: partially implemented : DO NOT USE for now)